Joel-Masiaga/alx-airbnb-database/database-adv-script/README.md

-week 2 project pushed to github
+# Week 2 project pushed to github